-The investment process starts with the quantification of the investment objective of a sustainable and reliable level of spending.
-Based on long-run investment return assumptions for various asset classes, a spending rate of 5% of average market value on a trailing 16 quarters has been adopted.
-This translates into an average expected return (excluding inflation) of 6.5% for
+The investment process starts with the quantification of the investment objective of a sustainable and reliable level of distribution.
+Based on long-run investment return assumptions for various asset classes, the endowment distributes income using a formula that takes into consideration the prior year’s distribution and 5% of the average endowment market value of the trailing 16 quarters.

 - Economic Growth – designed to drive returns in the portfolio.
 Included are equity-oriented and credit-related instruments.
 Investment strategies generally implemented via long-only mandates or hedge fund and private capital structures.

 - Real Assets – designed to protect the portfolio from inflation.
-Included are real estate and natural resource investments (e.g.; energy related partnerships and timberland funds).
+Included are real estate and natural resource investments (e.g., energy, timber and agriculture funds).

-- Safety and Liquidity – designed to ensure adequate liquid resources to fund operations and to protect the portfolio in times are market stress and against deflation.
-Comprised primarily of U. S. Treasury Securities and cash.
+- Safety and Liquidity – designed to ensure adequate liquid resources to fund operations and to protect the portfolio in times of market stress and against deflation.
+Comprised of U. S. Treasuries and cash.

 The portfolio is then diversified by asset class, geography, company size, and manager style, as well as by active and passive management.
 The portfolio currently has in excess of forty managers across the different asset classes.
 Allocations to these various strategies are made by policy, and assets are then rebalanced to the target allocations on a regular basis.
 The broad assetclass allocations flow from the endowment governance policies.